I am a compassionate person-centred and relational counsellor, able to listen and engage with you so you can explore

 City&Guilds Level 3 Award in Education and Training 2017

-I am integratively trained and have been in practice for over 13 years, working with adults and couples, with issues such as:
+I am integratively trained and have been in practice for 15 years, working with adults and couples, with issues such as:

 loss and bereavement

 fears and anxiety

 I have trained to certificate level in psychosexual therapy to enhance my work with couples, so sexual issues can be talked through together with confidence and sensitivity.

 I have been committed to the 12-step programme through Al-Anon (a fellowship which helps friends and families of alcoholics) for many years.
 Although I do not work with active addiction I have a particular understanding of the effects of it in a family unit, and other close relationships.

 I also teach on the Counselling Diploma course at South Gloucestershire and Stroud College, in Stroud.